ML-flash/Night_Watcher/README.md

 - For Wayback queries the collector uses the `site_domain` specified in a source entry.
 If omitted, the domain is derived from the first article link.
 - If the date range goes back more than 5 days, archived feed snapshots are queried automatically.
+- If too few articles are collected, lower the `keyword_threshold` value in `config.json`.

 ### Out of Memory
 - Reduce `article_limit` in config.json